 This can be one of the most debilitating faults in the game, costing you plenty of shots and balls to boot.
-In this video and article, PGA professional Ben Emerson looks at one of the main causes and shares his top tips on how to stop blocking drives for good.
-Check it out below…
+In the video and article below, PGA pro Ben Emerson looks at one of the main causes and shares his top tips on how to stop blocking drives for good...

-With the driver in hand, the best players in the world do a tremendous job of creating space between the body and the club.
+With the driver in hand, there are a few things tour players do that you don't.
+One of them is creating space between the body and the club.
 On the contrary, golfers who have a knack for hitting blocks, especially with the big stick, tend to do the opposite, invading this space as the lower half early extends and moves towards the ball.

 What this means for the club is that it gets trapped behind and becomes incredibly difficult to square up at impact consistently.
-So, how do we go about fixing this fault?
+So, how do you go about fixing this fault?

 Identify the problem